All Episodes

 Get the issue off the table.

-That's where we're that's where I'm at with it.
+That's where I'm at with it.

 I appreciate it.

-Okay, understand.
+Okay, I understand.

-I got it.
+I got you.

 By the way, folks, I just got two emails.

-You know, I I have uh three nieces.
+You know, I have three nieces.

 I just got two emails.

-Dear Uncle Rush, with all that's going on, do you think you should buy more guns.
+Dear Uncle Rush, with all that's going on, do you think you should buy more guns?

 Everybody else's daughters are saying, get rid of your guns.